Hall scores in regulation, shootout, lifts Bruins past Ducks – KION546

 AFTER REVIEW

-Boston’s Jake DeBrusk had a goal wiped out in the opening period after Ducks coach Dallas Eakins challenged that the play was offsides.
+Boston’s Jake DeBrusk had a goal wiped out in the opening period after Eakins challenged that the play was offsides.

 Replays showed DeBrusk slightly beat the puck across the blue line on the right wing before collecting a pass from Pavel Zacha, then firing a wrister that Gibson stopped.
 DeBrusk then raced in and backhanded the rebound into the net.